hamed-abdelhaq/mlops-demos/orchestration-ml-pipelines/README.md

 # Workflow Orchestration

-It's a set of facilities/tools that schedule a number of steps/stages to accomplish, e.g.,  Scheduling ML models training
+It's a set of facilities/tools that schedule a number of steps/stages to be accomplished, e.g.,  Scheduling ML models training

 Exmaple pipeline:
 ```